 Connections help to boost your social media activity.
 Sometimes, the real influential marketing does happen naturally without spending $$$!

 6) Ability to Learn, Test, and Grow –

 As SEOs – our learning never stops.
 We have something new to digest every time.
 Learning, testing, falling, growing up, and learning… that’s the cycle we need to follow and execute.
 Every Client brings us a new challenge, and we’ll have to accept it for our survival.
 That’s the fun side I enjoy most as being SEO.
 I love what I do.
 Will you?

 When I hear something like this what Jason DeMers wrote on Entrepreneur that modern SEO doesn’t require technical expertise, I can’t digest it.
 I tell them, Hey!
 Look at this MOZ Post – https://moz.com/blog/the-technical-seo-renaissance Now it’s your turn to digest it.
 It’s a masterstroke from iPullRank and a goldmine for SEOs.
 I am sure you’ll learn a lot from here.

 I wouldn’t say that SEO is simple, but it’s a fun thing.
 It doesn’t require laborious work but the smart moves you’ll have to discover out of your research, competitor audits, and proven theories.
-Once you enter into this industry, you have a number of ways to make money.
+Once you enter this industry, you have a number of ways to make money.
 People made a lot of money through blogging, affiliate marketing, freelancing, eCommerce stores, and online training.
 What are your thoughts after reading this post?
 Do let me know in the comment area.
-Career in SEO can be very challenging a a fun as well.
+A career in SEO can be very challenging and fun as well.